zpgallegos/zavant/infrastructure/hex.md

 # Hex integration infrastructure

-The `zavant-hex-prod` stack creates a warehouse boundary for evaluating Hex without changing or deleting the existing Lightdash integration.
+The `zavant-hex-prod` stack creates the warehouse boundary used by Hex.
 It owns:

 - A dedicated Athena workgroup named `zavant-hex-prod`.
 - A private, encrypted S3 bucket for ephemeral Athena query results.